 Hellickson had a largely disappointing season in 2013 with the Rays after a few seasons of consistency.
 He finished the season with a respectable 12-10 record, but had a career-high 5.17 ERA over 32 g...

 Jeremy Hellickson Contract Information:

 Signed a one-year, $3.625 million contract with the Rays in January of 2014, avoiding arbitration.

-Hellickson said Thursday that his elbow is "feeling really good," Marc Topkin of the Tampa Bay Times reports.
+Hellickson (elbow) will have his first mound session pushed back a few days, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including Jeremy Hellickson – simply subscribe now.

 |2014 RotoWire Projections||MAJ||Subscribe now to see our 2014 projections for Jeremy Hellickson|

 |Career (View All)||MAJ||102||95||1||576.3||526||237||75||409||189||39||31||0||–||–||3.70||1.24|